Skip to main content

 From a clone of the source tree on a Debian 13 host:

-Build with --features passkey,legacy if you want legacy mail clients (IMAP) and DAV clients to connect.
+The two feature flags are: Build with --features passkey,legacy if you want legacy mail clients (IMAP) and DAV clients to connect.
 The release build takes roughly 5 to 15 minutes depending on the machine, and the binary lands at target/release/oximail.
 A clone also ships an install.sh at the repository root that runs the whole sequence (system packages, Rust, compile, install, then launch the setup wizard) in one go.
 It is convenient on a fresh VPS, but the manual steps below give you control over each stage.

 Placing and running the binary